biomejs/website/src/content/docs/formatter/differences-with-prettier.md

 In some cases, Biome has intentionally decided to format code in a way that doesn't match Prettier's output.
 These divergences are explained below.

+## Known limitations compared to Prettier

+Biome does not yet support formatting for all languages and frameworks.
+For a detailed breakdown of what is currently supported, please see our [language support page](https://biomejs.dev/internals/language-support/).

 ## Prettier doesn't unquote some object properties that are valid JavaScript identifiers.

 Prettier and Biome unquote object and class properties that are valid JavaScript identifiers.